loftytopping/PyBox/README.md

 <img src="images/Example_SOA_contributions.png" width="600">
 <em>Example normalised contributions per size bin for the default fixed yield simulations</em>

-Please note this does require some knowledge of typical aerosol size distributions and reasonable number concentrations.
-Within the folder 'Fixed_yield' is a partitioning only model, using fixed total concentrations of compounds in the gas phase.
-It is important to note that much more work is planned on the aerosol model since there are multiple properties and processes that affect gas-to-particle partitioning.
-The current version is beyond the most basic used in atmospheric research.
-Nonetheless, PyBox is designed with the community in mind and my goal is to include all relevant processes.
-This ethos is captured in the proceeding note on contributing to the project.

 ## Automated unit tests<a name="Automated-unit-tests"></a>